A Tanzania Safari

 When you want to go

 High season is June to September and mid-December to mid-January.
 Late February, when the wildebeest give birth, is also a popular time for the southern Serengeti, but the most expensive time for a Tanzania safari.
 Low season is March to May.
-Rains sweep across much of the country and some safari accommodation closes.
+Rains sweep across much of the country and some safari accommodations close.
 This is the cheapest time to go on safari with prices often 50% lower than in high season.
 For an ideal balance between costs, weather and general value for money, the in-between months (October to mid-December and late May to mid-June) are a good compromise.

 • 6

-How to get around
+How you get around

 If you stick to the main parks and reserves of northern Tanzania, the cheapest way of getting about is by vehicle.
-An organized budget camping safari can cost from around $100 per person per day excluding park fees.
+An organized budget camping safari can cost from around US$150 per person per day excluding park fees.
 But exercise caution with very cheap safari packages, they’re cheap for a reason!
 If time is more precious than money, or you’re taking in remoter Tanzanian parks and reserves, or visiting all four corners of the country, flying between parks is the best way to go.
-But it’s also more expensive with even the shortest hop costing at least $100 per person.
+But it’s also more expensive with even the shortest hop costing at least US$150 per person.

 • 7